High call center costs and slow time to resolution

 RBA was spending significant funds and resources on customer calls.
 The bank’s customer contact centers were using toll-free numbers – and while these are free for inbound customer calls, they incurred considerable costs for RBA.
 Workloads for the bank’s contact center agents were heavy, owing to the significant amount of time an agent spent with a caller.
 This resulted in long waiting times for customers calling the toll-free number.

 At the same time, the bank also recognized that their clients wanted to use different channels of direct engagement to avoid calling queues.
-Although Viber and Telegram were added as channels to the bank’s contact center to improve the customer experience, the bank wanted to integrate Russia’s most popular chat app into the platform: WhatsApp.
+Although Viber and Telegram were added as channels to the bank’s contact center to improve the customer experience, the bank wanted to integrate one of the most popular chat app into the platform: WhatsApp.
 For this, they needed a WhatsApp Business API solution provider.

 Add WhatsApp to the contact center for fast and convenient customer support